DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/DevExtreme.OData/Readme.md

 	```

 - The `onCellPrepared` function handles the data grid's [cellPrepared](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Events/#cellPrepared) event and checks Read, Write, and Delete operation permissions.
-If the Read permission is denied, it displays the "Protected Content" placeholder in data grid cells.
+If the Read permission is denied, it displays the "*******" placeholder in data grid cells.
 Write and Delete operation permission checks define whether the Write and Delete actions should be displayed or not.

 	``` javascript
 	function onCellPrepared(e) {